Enhancing Complex Formula Recognition with Hierarchical Detail-Focused Network: HDR Dataset

 \section{HDR Dataset}

-We introduce the HDR dataset—a comprehensive collection designed to tackle the challenges of recognizing complex mathematical formulas across multiple disciplines.
-This dataset focuses on the hierarchical levels of formulas to explain their complexity, which will be explained in detail in Section ~\ref{Hierarchical}.
+We introduce the comprehensive HDR dataset, designed to tackle the challenges of recognizing complex mathematical formulas across disciplines, with a focus on explaining their hierarchical levels and complexity, as detailed in Section~\ref{Hierarchical}.